open-iscsi/rtslib-fb/README.md

 rtslib-fb development
 ---------------------
-rtslib-fb is licensed under the Affero GPLv3.
+rtslib-fb is licensed under the Apache 2.0 license.
 Contributions are welcome.

 Since rtslib-fb is used most often with targetcli-fb, the targetcli-fb mailing should be used for rtslib-fb discussion.